jon-cook1/ShellSimulator/README.md

 ## Acknowledgments

-Special thanks to [Ethan Rackleff] for completing this project with me.
+Special thanks to [Innoo Ji] for completing this project with me.

 ## Usage